"In the beginning was the Word, and the Word was with God, and the Word was God."

 — The God Pill

-Communication is the ultimate SUPERPOWER, and there are TWO LEVELS to it:
+Communication is the ultimate SUPERPOWER, and there are two levels to it:

-The first level is making people UNDERSTAND what you think—
+The first level is making people understand what you think—

 —and the second level is making them 👉 THINK 👈 what you think.

-If you can do one, you're FORMIDABLE.
+If you can do one, you're formidable.

 If you can do both, you're INVINCIBLE. 💪